davestearns/tutorials/src/crypto.md

 You'll be prompted for your secret password again, and if you type it correctly, you should see the original "secret message" text as the output!
 If you mistype the password, or forget it, openssl will refuse to decrypt the message.

 Most of the time we want to encrypt whole files instead of short strings, and openssl can do that too.
-Omit the `echo` part and instead use `-in` to specify the input plaintext file, and `-out` to specify the output encrypted ciphertext file:
+Omit the `echo` part and instead use `-in` to specify the input plaintext file, and `-out` to specify the path where you want it to write the output ciphertext:

 ```bash
 openssl enc -aes-256-cbc -pbkdf2 -in secret_file.pdf -out secret_file.enc